neg-serg/arch-dotfiles/README.md

     + **dircolors** -- my 256-color filetype-based dircolors.
     + **tmux** -- tmux config
 + Dev
     + **vim** -- I am using neovim for now, a lot of nice stuff.
-Also used as IDE for almost all languages(except of java, scala)
+Also it's used as my only developement environment for the all programming languages.
     + **git** -- config for git(.gitconfig)
     + **gdb** -- GNU debugger.
 + Music